Frequently Asked Questions

 Participation Questions

-Do I have to participate in all 3 subtasks?
+Do I have to participate in all three subtasks?

-No. You may choose one or more subtasks.
+No. You may choose to participate in one or more subtasks.

-Do I have to participate in all languages for a given subtask?
+Do I have to work on all languages for a given subtask?

-No. You may choose one or more languages.
+No. You can choose one or more languages.

 We will announce the release of each dataset as it becomes available.
 Currently, datasets for 9 languages have been released, and the remaining ones will follow soon.